-Chase only releases its quarterly bonus categories one quarter at a time, so we can’t yet predict what will be offered through the rest of 2020.
+Chase only releases its quarterly bonus categories one quarter at a time, so we can’t yet predict what will be offered in 2022.
 Here’s a quick look at some of the categories Chase has offered in the last year.

 |January – March||April – June||July – September||October – December|

-What is included/excluded in the “Whole Foods Market” category?
+What is included and excluded in the PayPal category?

-- Stock up on Amazon gift cards for purchases throughout the year, to help meet the spend cap.
+- Buy gift cards at Walmart for purchases throughout the year – this will help you meet the spend cap.

-- Stock up on items from the Whole Foods Market you can use throughout the year, such as cleaning supplies or canned goods.
+- Stock up on items from Walmart that you can use throughout the year, such as non-perishables or cleaning supplies.

 Comparing Chase and Discover bonus categories

 Chase isn’t the only card issuer that offers a 5% cash back bonus.
-Discover also allows cardholders to earn 5% cash back on up to $1,500 in combined spending in rotating categories each quarter, upon enrollment.
+Discover also allows cardholders to earn 5% cash back on up to $1,500 in combined spending in rotating categories each quarter, upon enrollment, then 1%.